zubinchopra/portaldocs/portal-sdk/templates/portalfx-legacy-editscopes.md

 * 'Creates' are kept out-of-band
 * 'Deletes' are non-destructive

 By default, when the EditScope's `root` is an object, this object is considered an 'entity'.
-The EditScope becomes a hierarchy of 'entities' when:

-* the EditScope includes an array of 'entity' objects

-* some EditScope object includes a property that is 'entity'-typed
+The EditScope becomes a hierarchy of 'entities' when the EditScope includes an array of 'entity' objects, or when some EditScope object includes a property that is 'entity'-typed.
 An object is treated by EditScope as an 'entity' when type metadata associated with the object is marked as an 'entity' type.

-(see [The getEntityArrayWithEdits method](#the-getentityarraywithedits-method) and the EditScope video located at [https://aka.ms/portalfx/editscopes](https://aka.ms/portalfx/editscopes) for more details).

 Every 'entity' object is tracked by the EditScope as being created/updated/deleted.
 Extension developers define 'entities' at a granularity that suit the scenario, making it easy to determine what data in the  EditScope/Form data model was edited by the user.